pkjmesra/PKDevTools/docs/index.rst

 Troubleshooting and Logs
 ------------------------

-If you are having issues running the program, you can just launch a command line interface (On windows> Start > Run > cmd) and then launch pktools with a command line option of ``-l``.
-For example, ``python pktoolscli.py -l``.
+If you are having issues running the program, you can just launch a command line interface (On windows> Start > Run > cmd) and then launch PKDevTools with a command line option of ``-l``.
+For example, ``python PKDevToolscli.py -l``.
 This will show you the path where the program will save all the log outputs from this run.
 Copy that path and go ahead and run the application.
-Altenatively, you can just go ahead and modify the ``logsEnabled`` value to ``y``, save & close it and then run ``python pktoolscli.py``.
+Altenatively, you can just go ahead and modify the ``logsEnabled`` value to ``y``, save & close it and then run ``python PKDevToolscli.py``.

-After you have finished the run, go to that copied path, zip the contents of the file ``pktools-logs.txt`` and create an issue at https://github.com/pkjmesra/pktools/issues.
+After you have finished the run, go to that copied path, zip the contents of the file ``PKDevTools-logs.txt`` and create an issue at https://github.com/pkjmesra/PKTools/issues.
 Please do not forget to attach the log files in the issue.